UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/final/UserGuide.md

 ## Introduction

 The import pages enable users to manually enter data or upload CSV files for inserting course sections (Workday) and SEI data into the system.
-[Click here for sample file]()
+[Click here for sample file](https://github.com/UBCO-COSC499-Summer-2024/team-4-capstone-team-4/blob/pre-dev-integration/docs/final/SampleCourseCSV%20(4).csv)

 ## Attempting to Update or Overwrite an Existing Course Section